shybovycha/shybovycha.github.io/_drafts/2024-06-26-so-why-redux-is-bad.md

 - it is easy for a component to be re-rendered on any change to the state; a lot of effort goes into making sure selectors are well memoized and not re-calculated
 - asynchronous actions are a big unresolved mystery (are you going to use thunks, flux, sagas or something else?)

-On a flip side, the idea itself could actually bring a lot of positives if cooked properly.
+On a flip side, the idea itself could actually bring a lot of positives if cooked properly:

+- there is only one possible flow of data: via `dispatch()` call, through the reducers and back to the components connected to the store via component props
+    - this is supposed to make following the data (e.g. debugging the application) easy
+- components are pretty much stateless at this point, encapsulated and not having side effects leaking everywhere
+- logic is nicely separated from the representation and is encapsulated in the reducers (and maybe, to a small extent, in selectors)

 Consider Elm architecture and how it compares to Redux:

 - all the states are still combined into one big cauldron of chaos
-- by default, any component is just a function returning an array; the entire application will be rerendered on each state change, which is still suboptimal
+- by default, any component is just a function returning an array; the entire application will be rerendered on each state change, which is still suboptimal, since literally all components are connected to the store
 - asynchronous actions are handled separately by the runtime in a similar way to synchronous actions; each action returns a new state and a command (triggering the asynchronous processing)
+    - since commands are handled by the runtime and there's a handful of commands, all of them will (eventually) circle back to dispatching messages just like components do, following the same one-way data flow
 - reducers are a lot faster, since they are essentially a big `switch..case` statement (which is cheap)